Fr0st3h/Puffco-Voice/README.md

 Whats new in 0.5:
- - battery level
- - boost
- - cancel preheat
+ - cable charging ready mode

 Commands:
   1. Alexa, tell my puffco to connect - This will connect to your puffco, only need to run it once.